-Our guild is very fortunate to have three specialty bees.
+Our guild is very fortunate to have several specialty bees.

 - The Stand-up Stitchers bee is comprised of quilters who quilt primarily by using a mid or long arm quilting machine.
 This bee meets monthly in member’s home on the 1st Thursday of each month at 9:30 am.

 - The Appliqué Society bee focuses primarily on the art of hand appliqué in their monthly meetings.
 This bee meets on the 2nd Tuesday of the month at 1:30 pm at the Senior Enrichment Center on 15/501 north of the Pinehurst traffic circle .